How I changed my my health & my outlook at midlife

 Maintaining my weight has always required regular exercise because yep, I love to eat.
 My weight had fluctuated over the years with two pregnancies, and available time and energy for the gym.

 As I reached midlife I found I could no longer exercise the pounds away when I over-indulged.
-There’s an expression: you can’t outrun a bad diet.
-That became very true for me.
+There’s an expression: you can’t outrun a bad diet and that became true for me.
 My diet wasn’t terrible, but there was room for improvement.
-And if I wanted to fit in to my clothes, I would have to improve it.
+And I wanted to be able to fit in to my clothes.
+Even more important is the research regarding women and brain health.

-After my hip replacement, I had vowed to take better care of myself and my interest in nutrition grew.
-The more I learned, the more I saw food in a new way: as a source of energy, as a way to regulate my mood, and as the most significant thing I could do to ensure my long-term health.
+After my hip replacement, my interest in nutrition grew.
+The more I learned, the more I saw food in a new way: nutrient dense foods were a source of energy, would regulate my mood, and were one of the most significant things I could do to ensure my long-term health and specifically brain health.
+We are much more vulnerable to developing Alzheimer’s disease than men.
+My favourite overview of healthy eating for brain health is this article by Lisa Mosconi, a neuroscientist and women’s health expert: What Women Should Eat to Maintain a Healthy Brain.

-Figuring out how to change the way I ate required some trial and error.
-Everybody is different.
+Figuring out how to change the way I ate, that I could stick with for the long haul, required some trial and error.
+I believe that each of us needs to find the right way to eat that is sustainable long-term, enjoyable and makes is feel great.
 For me, it meant cutting out most processed carbs (things made with white flour), and adding in more nutrient dense foods, vegetables and healthy fats.

-I had to limit processed carbs and add more veggies and healthy fats
+I had to limit processed carbs and add in more veggies and healthy fats

 I now believe that good nutrition can change your life.
 One of my favourite nutrition experts is Dr. Mark Hyman, a medical doctor and best-selling author who likes to say: “Food isn’t like medicine, it is medicine, and it’s our number one tool for creating the vibrant health we deserve.”